cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

    - There is also a `packages/client/.env` file that is required to be set if the application is being deployed behind Okta.
 See [client/.env.template](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/packages/client/.env.template) for a template.
 Rename this file as .env, optionally remove the comments and then set the environment variables.

    - By default, the client uses AWS, GCP and Azure.
-If you are only using one of these cloud providers, please update the appConfig object in the [client Config file](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/packages/client/src/Config.ts) to only include your provider in the CURRENT_PROIVDERS array.
+If you are only using one of these cloud providers, please update the appConfig object in the [client Config file](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/packages/client/src/Config.ts) to only include your provider in the CURRENT_PROVIDERS array.

 6. Finally, start up the application